danielwuachin/landingpage-portfolio/README.md

 ### Specifications:

 - At least 95% of the project is only HMTL5 and CSS3
-- Easy to use and understand
+- Portfolio easy to use and understand
 - Responsive design
 - Grid CSS
 - Flexbox CSS